18 Amazing THings to do in Bulgaria

 Visit St. George Rotunda

-Finally, on our list of top things to do in Bulgaria is to visit the Church of St George; thought to be the oldest building in Sofia.
+To round off the best things to do in Bulgaria is to visit the Church of St George; thought to be the oldest building in Sofia.

 The church is particularly well known for the magnificent frescoes inside.
 There are five layers in total dating back as early as the 6th century.
 The frescoes were painted over by the Ottomans when the church was converted to a mosque in the 1600s.

-When’s the best time to visit Bulgaria?
+The best time to visit Bulgaria

-In the winter a lot of things shut down.
+In the winter, a lot of things shut down.
 Unless you’re a snow baby and fancy some skiing or snowboarding?
 Bansko is becoming an increasingly popular budget ski destination.

 How Expensive is Bulgaria?

-Bulgaria is a great budget-friendly option if you’re looking for a cheap holiday.
+Bulgaria is a great budget-friendly holiday.

 What currency is used?

 Bulgaria uses the Lev.
-At the time of writing 1USD is 1.72 BGN.
+At the time of writing 1USD is 1.82 BGN.

 What plug do I need?